Jekyll One

 Start the Google Markup-Helper from here:

-As already discussed, JSON-LD data uses the vocabulary from Schema.org directly for a set of pre-defined document types.
-The plugin J1 SEO Tags support the document types:
+As mentioned earlier, JSON-LD data uses the Schema.org vocabulary for a set of predefined document types.
+The J1 SEO Tags plugin supports the following types out of the box:

 {